siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 ###Conventions Used on this Page
 - Examples show relaxed JSON mode.
 Strict JSON is also accepted in all cases
-- CMD means some command - aka the "name" of the name/value pair
+- CMD means some command - aka the "name" of the name/value pair.
+CMDs are case insensitive.
 - Underscore "_" means some numeric value
 - "abcd" means some string value
 - Motor examples use Motor 1, but any motor active for your platform is OK